 Production forests are allocated without levy to households and individuals as well as Protection and SUF Management Boards with production forest land located in the area of forest allocated to them[12].
 The State also leases natural and planted production forests to economic entities, households and individuals, and collects rentals on a lump-sum or annual basis[13].

-Where the land recovered by the State is forest land, compensation is regulated under the Forest protection and Development Law (2004)/Forestry Law (2017)[14] with detailed regulations provided under subsidiary legislation and can include assignment or lease of another forest area.
+Where the land recovered by the State is forest land, compensation is regulated under the Forest Protection and Development Law (2004)/Forestry Law (2017)[14] with detailed regulations provided under subsidiary legislation and can include assignment or lease of another forest area.

+Mapping forests and tenure:

+STILL TO ADD AFTER REG DOC REVIEWED FRMS contains information on forest ownership, including on new forest plantations (FCPF 1st ER Monitoring Report), but not explicitly on customary tenure.

+MARD, DARD, Sub-deportment of forest protection, and district station of forest protection are responsible for forest resource inventory, survey and monitoring (Circular No.33/2018/TT-BNNPTNT).
+MARD Circular No. 33/2018/TT-BNNPTNT on forest survey, inventory and monitoring regulations.
+Article 30.
+Inventory results.
+Map of forest inventory results using VN2000 reference system, scale as prescribed by law on maps: (a) Commune level: minimum scale 1/10,000; (b) District level: 1:50,000 rate; (c) Provincial level: 1/100,000 rate; (d) Nationwide: rate 1/1,000,000; and (d) Map of forest inventory results of forest owners in group II: proportions appropriate to the respective area.
+Article 35.
+Monitoring of changes in forest owners' areas by forest owners as prescribed in Article 8 of the Law on Forestry 2017, and managed by the commune-level People's Committees.

+According to the land law (2013), ministries, sectors and related agencies shall provide results of base investigations on land and other land-related information and data to the Ministry of Natural Resources and Environment to update the national land database and the land information system.

+Information on trends in differrent types of forest ownership is provided under Safeguard B2.2.3.

 The Ministry of Agriculture and Rural Development is responsible for overall forest management; provincial Departments of Agriculture and Rural Development are responsible within their respective localities; provincial Departments of Natural Resources and Environment are responsible for State management of land according to the law.
 Provincial Forest Protection Departments as well as Management Boards for Special Use Forests and Protection Forests under the provincial Departments of Agriculture and Rural Development are responsible for State management of forestry according to the law[15].
 Forest Management Boards develop forest plans for respective areas; contract households to support forest protection and development.
 Provincial People’s Committees approve forest plans, and receive and resolve disputes and grievances.

 [1] The Constitution of Viet Nam (2013), Article 53.